karpathy/llama2.c/README.md

 SRAM Consists of the `RunState` struct, which has float32 and int_8 quantized KV Cache.
 (64x6 + 192x2 + 1024(logits) + 4x64(att))x4(float32) + 2x4x64x64(int8KV) = 41,984B.

-In a 64KB SRAM system we'd have 23,552B left, 16KB for code and some for stack space, very tight but can fit.
+In a 64KB SRAM system we'd have 23,552B left, 16KB for code and some for stack space.
 If needed, try to use bfloat16 in the rest of the `RunState` by casting float32's top 16 bits into bfloat16.
 Can reclaim 4,608B.

-Note that mcu version still dequantizes the embedding table initially and store in SRAM.
-We plan to remove that.

-The relufication method as outlined in "Relu Strikes Back" and "LLMs in a Flash" is used.
+The relufication method as outlined in [Relu Strikes Back](https://arxiv.org/abs/2310.04564) and [LLM in a Flash](https://arxiv.org/abs/2312.11514) is used.
 With the exception that relu-0.25 is used instead of relu-1 instead of silu, due to relu-1 completely muting the FFN layers.
+We did not take advantage of a low rank predictor along side up projection as small models aren't very sparse.
+For large models >3B this would be useful to add.

+### Sparsity Structure and Statistics
 Below are activation density measured across 4 layers and sample of 32K tokens.
-It isn't as sparse as 97% Proj in large llamas, but already useful for reducing flash reads in microcontroller.
+It isn't as sparse as 97% Proj in large llamas, but already useful for reducing reads.
 | Attn | FFN | Proj |
 | --- | --- | --- |
 | 27% | 32% | 23% |

-### Sparsity Structure
 <p align="center">
   <img src="assets/SparseDiagram.png" alt="Sparse Diagram">
 </p>